Even the very best executive resume is not enough, if it isn’t used with executive job search best practices . . .

 - Ask for introductions to those key decision makers.

-- Leverage LinkedIn to network towards making first degree connections with those key decision makers.
+- Leverage LinkedIn to network towards making first degree connections with those key hiring decision makers.

-- Embrace the social media platforms used by recruiters and hiring professionals – Twitter, Facebook, etc.
+- Embrace the other social media platforms heavily used by recruiters and hiring professionals – Twitter, Facebook, etc.

 - Cultivate relationships with several recruiters specializing in your niche.

-- Set up Google Alerts to be notified when relevant industry and company news is posted online.
+- Let Google Alerts notify you when relevant industry and company news is posted online.

 2. Build a diverse, vibrant online presence.

 Support your personal brand and good-fit candidacy, and make yourself easy to find online.
-Provide social proof that verifies the claims you’ve made in your resume and other career documents.
+Provide social proof that corroborates the claims you’ve made in your resume and elsewhere.

 - Make sure your LinkedIn profile reinforces your brand and contains the right keywords, in the right places, to help you get found.

-- Post regularly to your social media accounts – Google+, Twitter, Facebook, etc.
+- Post regularly to your social media accounts – Twitter, Facebook, etc.